Project Management

 Long answer:

-Of course, a project can be run successfully using post-its, whiteboards, and spreadsheets.
+In theory, a project can be run successfully using post-its, whiteboards, and spreadsheets.
+But honestly, we wouldn't recommend it.

 Benefits of project management software

-• If you work in a hybrid or remote team, the project plan and progress is accessible to everybody
+• In a hybrid or remote team setting, everyone has easy access to the project plan and can track progress effortlessly;

-• Clear task assignment (you know who’s doing what)
+• Clear task assignment (to know who’s working on what);

 Asana